AngelOncoy/AngelOncoy/README.md

 ###

-<h6 align="left">🔴  Hello, my name is Angel Oncoy.
+<h6 align="left">  Hello, my name is Angel Oncoy.
 I'm a Systems Engineering and Artificial Intelligence student at UPAO University in Peru.<br><br>🔴 I'm passionate about building functional and efficient applications, from backend design to frontend user experience.
 I enjoy working with modern technologies and keeping my code clean, scalable, and well-documented.<br><br>🔴 I always look for practical, user-focused solutions designed to scale without losing simplicity.
 For me, development isn't just about code; it's about solving problems in a clear, elegant, and professional way.</h6>

 ###